Marauders in Morocco in 2017

 It is really stunning.
 After taking numerous pictures and taking random routes through the staircases , it is time to buy some souvenir.
 Then we left for the bus station by Taxi.

 When we reached the bus station we found there was no seat left for buses going to Fez, the main reason being the time to be the school holiday season.
 We were told that we could go to Tetouan (1.5 hours) and then come back to Fez (5 hours).
-It was a very bad option, though Tetouan itself is an amazing place, worth going.
+It was a very bad option,

 Then we met a local guy (Tax consultant) who suggested that we could hire a taxi and share the cost.
 Initially I was a bit hesitant to follow him.
 But later I was convinced.
 I had already purchased the ticket to Tetouan ( 25 MAD each), lest that would also be occupied !
 So 50 MAD went to drain !
 We had to get down after 1 hour at Ouazzane (pronounced as Wazzan) .
 From there we had to change for another Taxi (old Mercedes) to go to Fez.
 First we went to a local taxi stand with him for which he did not charge us anything.
 Then we took 2 different taxis - because there was not enough space to accommodate all three of us.
 We were supposed to meet after getting down.
 But we never met; probably he got a taxi after getting down which was going to Fez.
 We had great difficulty in telling them, that we wanted to go to Fez in a shared Taxi.
 None of the Taxis wanted to go to Fez with half filled up passengers.
 We had another passenger only, who wanted to go to Fez - but he could not speak English.
 They wanted us to hire the whole Taxi - which would have been quite expensive (and pay for rest 3 passengers).
 Luckily when we had already lost hope, we found a group who were also going to Fez at around 6 pm !
 When we reached Fez it was around 8 pm.
 We covered a distance of 150 Km in 2 hours !
-Since Chefchouen is in RIF mountain area, the route is very picturesque.
+Since Chefchaouen is in RIF mountain area, the route is very picturesque.

 We walked all the way to our Riad through this labyrinth of small alleys.
 We had bought some Moroccan cookies.
 We walked almost 30 minutes to reach our Riad.
 On the way we took many pictures of the famous Medina of Fez - Fes-el Bali.
 We saw numerous mosques, Medersa on the way - all very colourful.